chrismessiah/DotNetAPI/README.md

 ## Notes

 * The .NET app will listen to port 5000 from inside the container on production enviroments
-* To rename the just replace all TomatoAPI entries with the name of the project as well as the project root folder
+* To rename the just replace all DotNetAPI entries with the name of the project as well as the project root folder